kianblakley/bomb-shell/README.md

 ```
 > [!NOTE]
 > The icon theme shown in the demo is [Papirus](https://github.com/PapirusDevelopmentTeam/papirus-icon-theme), and the font is [Jet Brains Mono Nerd Font](https://www.nerdfonts.com/font-downloads).
-> For the window configurations please see the example `config.kdl` in the project root.
 > Additionally, the wallpapers shown in the demo can be found in `wallpapers/`.

 ## Acknowledgements: